nushell/nufmt/docs/specification.md

 There should be an `--indent` parameter to allow one to specify the number of spaces to use for indentation.

-### Supported Commands
+## Supported Commands

 This is the list of the supported commands and their idiomatic formatting.
+Indentation will be covered by the `--indent` flag but for these examples, 2 spaces will be used.

-#### if
+### if

 The if clause should look like this.
-Indentation will be covered by the `--indent` flag but for these examples, 2 spaces will be used.

 ```rust
 if condition {